lazyloafer/TiReMGE/readme.md

-environment: TensorFlow 2.5.0-gpu or TensorFlow 2.5.0-cpu, tf_geometric
-Train and test in demo.py
+environment: TensorFlow 2.5.0-gpu or TensorFlow 2.5.0-cpu.
+Download tf_geometric according to Train and test in demo.py